Tereshka/movie-catalogue/README.md

 - on title click you can see more movie details

 On the movie page you can see:
-- a poster, description and main information about the movie
+- a poster, a description and main information about the movie
-- a tab with related videos
+- a tab with related videos/trailers
-- a tab with actors
+- a tab with movie cast

-In user menu there are:
+There are menu items on clicking the avatar:
-- log out option
+- log out
-- link to favorite movies
+- open your favorite movies page
-- link to will watch list
+- open will-watch movies page

 There is a login modal on the first application load.
-If you have a `themoviedb.org` account, you can load see your favorite and will watch lists.
-There will be like and bookmarks icons on the movie cardsa after authorization.
+If you have a `themoviedb.org` account, you can sign in and see your favorite and will-watch movies.
+There will be 'like' and 'bookmarks' icons on the movie cards after authorization.

 Parameters in .env file:
 ```
-REACT_APP_API_KEY=your_key
+REACT_APP_API_KEY=your_themoviedb_key
 REACT_APP_API_URL=https://api.themoviedb.org/3/
 ```